hoffstadt/DearPyGui/docs/source/documentation/staging.rst

     dpg.start_dearpygui()
     dpg.destroy_context()

-Preffered way to "unstage" items is using :py:func:`unstage_items <dearpygui.dearpygui.unstage_items>`. will place the items as if they are newly created items according to the standard rules of :doc:`../documentation/container-stack`.
+Prefered way to "unstage" items is using :py:func:`unstage <dearpygui.dearpygui.unstage>`.
+This will place the items as if they were newly created items according to the standard rules of :doc:`../documentation/container-stack`.

-Also using the unstage command will automatically clean up the stage.
+Also using the unstage command will automatically clean up the stage container.

 Using :py:func:`push_container_stack <dearpygui.dearpygui.push_container_stack>` and
-:py:func:`pop_container_stack <dearpygui.dearpygui.pop_container_stack>` is recomended here as it provides much more performance when unstaging items.
+:py:func:`pop_container_stack <dearpygui.dearpygui.pop_container_stack>` is recomended here as it provides better performance when unstaging.
-This is because the parent look up and item position shuffling is only done once.

 .. code-block:: python